WunmiBeks/Reactivation-Journey/README.md

 ## Case Studies

-### 1. Event Promotion Automation – Velloria Events
+### 1. Event Promotion Audience Segmentation – Velloria Events
 A one-time promotional automation for an exclusive gala dinner.
 - Includes only opted-in subscribers.
 - Excludes subscribers who attended a gala event in the last 12 months.